Tenampa: Geography

 The municipality of Tenampa is delimited to the north by Tlaltetela and to the south by Totutla.
 It is watered by several rivers as Huitzilapan river and La Antigua river.

 The weather in Tenampa is warm and wet all year with rains in summer and autumn.

 Agriculture

 It produces principally maize, coffee and mango.

 Celebrations

-In Tenampa, in October takes place the celebration in honor to San Francisco de Asís, Patron of the town, and in December takes place the celebration in honor to Virgen de Guadalupe.
+In Tenampa, the celebration in honor to San Francisco de Asís, Patron of the town takes place in October, and the celebration in honor to Virgen de Guadalupe takes place in December.